-Throughout the capstone experience, you enjoy the benefits of online mentoring.
-When you have completed all other requirements and embark upon the capstone project, you are matched with an estate planning expert who provides guidance as you progress through the final project and offers practical feedback on your strategic approach, structure, and assemblage of documents.
-Upon submission of your capstone, you will receive a model set of expertly prepared documents pertaining to the hypothetical fact pattern.
+When you have completed all other requirements and embark upon the capstone project, you are matched with an estate planning expert who is available to provide guidance as you progress through the final project.
+Once you submit your capstone project, MCLE will schedule an online meeting with your mentor so that you can receive direct, practical feedback on your strategic approach, structure, and assemblage of documents.
+You will also receive a model set of expertly prepared documents pertaining to the hypothetical fact pattern.

 Annual Maintenance Requirements